NET ZERO ENERGY

 Computerized energy modeling of the home guided every design decision, from the 6’ overhangs over the roof deck to the R-33 wall assemblies and R-60 roof assemblies.
 The home requires only 3200 BTUs to maintain 78° interior temperature when outdoor temperatures fall to 30° F. Yes, that is not a typo.
 Typical homes this size require ten times the heat to stay warm.
 And the standard heat load calcs do not factor in the heating and cooling contribution of the passive solar features which will warm the home for days or weeks during cold weather.

 The back-up heating system uses a small electric heat pump water heater to provide radiant heat to stylish slim-line convective wall panels.
 Because the water heater is located in a heat-gain mechanical room that stays above 90° year-round (by design), the efficiency of the heat pump operates between 450% and 550% allowing the home to be heated with the electricity collected from only four solar panels.
 To verify system performances, this case study house has a complex data acquisition system that monitors 40 parameters of data every minute, collecting millions of data points on all energy and heating systems.
-Jennifer Rennick of In-Balance Consulting and Paul Menconi, a renown energy guru are collaborating with Bruce Severance to produce a detailed analysis over the coming year.
+Jennifer Rennick of In-Balance Consulting and Paul Menconi, a renown energy guru collaborated with Bruce Severance to analyze the data.